-Before making or deciding to make an additional investment in the Trust, you should check www.trilogyfunds.com.au/tmit for any new or supplementary product disclosure statements, for any updates to this PDS, for any replacement TMD, and for other updates about the Trust (including current performance information and the Current RG 45 Report).
+Before making or deciding to make an additional investment in the Trust, you should check www. trilogyfunds.com.au/tmit for any new or supplemental product disclosure statement, for any updates to this PDS, for any replacement TMD, and for other updates about the Trust (including current performance information and the Current RG 45 Report).

-4.9 Cooling off for retail investors
+4.8 Cooling off for retail investors